 The Fort Meade Alliance and the regional community are dedicated to providing continued support for the Fort Meade soldiers and their families.

-“We're ready to take on our next mission,” said Rosemary Budd, president of the Fort Meade Alliance.
+“We're ready to take on our next mission,” said Rosemary Budd, president of the Fort Meade Alliance at the time.
 “This is the least we can do to thank these soldiers for their sacrifice and service to our nation.”

 Photos by John Keith